bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 **NOTE**: The DNA sequences are fairly long, and as such the DNA alignment may take a few minutes to run.
 We recommend testing your code with the protein alignment first, and then running the DNA alignment when you're confident it's working.

-### Getting your data
+## Data

-Everything you need for this assignment is located [here](https://github.com/bxlab/qbb2021/raw/main/week7/needleman-wunsch.tar.gz) in a tarball.
-Download it.
-To extract it, run the following command: `tar -xzf needleman-wunsch.tar.gz`.
+Everything you need for this assignment is in a zipped folder here: `~/cmdb-quantbio/assignments/lab/alignment/extra_data/needleman-wunsch.tar.gz`.
+Copy this file to the `answers` directory you made for this assignment.

+After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tar.gz>`.
 You should get 4 files:
 1. CTCF_38_M27_AA.faa
 2. CTCF_38_M27_DNA.fna
 3. BLOSUM62.txt
 4. HOXD70.txt

-### Submitting your assignment

-For this assignment, you should submit four things:
-1. Your Needleman-Wunsch Python Script
-2. A text file containing your DNA sequence alignment
-3. A text file containing your amino acid sequence alignment
-4. A markdown or text file detailing the number of gaps and alignment score for both of the above alignments

-### Building your script
+## Assignment

 #### Step 1: Read in your parameters